gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.07.08

+Known Issues
+- (All) movement sucks today with analog stick
+- (All) grabbing / dropping is pretty bad and doesnt work as expected
+- (All) you can get the controls into a backwards state..
+- (IR) Conveyer belt model is now bread cause it kept crashing on windows
+- (UI) The first option in a dropdown isnt selectable

+impact
+- Can change language and it updates across the game!
+(Setting saves across plays)
+- Show who is connected to the game in top right with ping!
+- When merging into an item container, the item now goes into your hand if it can wrap what you are holding
+- Added a round timer that looks like a Sun rise.
+Store will open and close.
+When store is closed, customers wont come in, but any already there will stay around.
+- Before switching rounds (open / closed) we now show a countdown (5secs) in case you are still doing something.
+It wont countdown if theres a reason why the round shouldnt end (for example people are still in the store)

+bug fix
+- move name forward a bit to conflict less with models
+- rotate conveyers to be correctly aligned for test map
+- grabber now grabs from non conveyers
+- Fix CheckHeldFurniture so that it correctly checks players and not just entities

+BE
+- add loop-through-files api
+- add warning to dropdown for when options is empty
+- be rename canhold update to be more obvious
+- move player info into the system manager

 ### alpha_0.23.07.04

 Known Issues